thefilesareinthecomputer/hey_data/README.md

     - "robot, call gemini" to interact with the Gemini chatbot (then say "robot, terminate chat" to exit back to the main chat loop)
     - "robot, call chatgpt" to interact with chatgpt. currently not returning a successful response from the openai api due to quota limits but the account is fully paid and should be working. we need to debug this.
-    - "robot, scientific research" not complete. we need to add the ability to search for health information from a list of trusted sources and summarize the results.
-    - "robot, legal research"
-                not complete. we need to add the ability to search for legal information from a list of trusted sources and summarize the results.
+    - "robot, custom search engine" to interact with the custom search engine.

 ## BACKLOG (planned additions, improvements, and bug fixes):